successible/cleanslate/README.md

 ### Using Firebase

-Clean Slate can use Firebase as the other authentication provider.
-Here's how you to configure it:
+Clean Slate can use Firebase as the alternative authentication provider.
+Here's how:

 - Create a new Firebase project.
 - Enable Firebase authentication.